 Strategy 1 - Rezone for Densities Necessary to Facilitate the Production of Moderate Income Housing.
-This strategy is complete.
-Tooele City has recently rezoned various properties from non-residential and lower-density zones to higher-density zones, including the MR-16 Multi-Family Residential zone permitting up to up to 16 units per acre, as follows:
+Tooele City has recently rezoned various properties to the MR-16 Multi-Family Residential zone permitting up to sixteen units per acre and the MR-16 Multi-Family Residential zone permitting up to 16 units per acre.
+Tooele City has recently created new multi-family residential zones to allow a